AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md

 ![](assets/image2015-7-15-10-3a47-3a34.png)

 Great!
-Now,&nbsp;you can make something happen by tapping:
+Now, you can make something happen by tapping:

 ![](assets/image2015-7-15-10-3a49-3a20.png)